jbellsey/redux-model-utils/README.md

 ##### buildReducerMap(modelArray)

 See the example above.
 This takes an array of models, and prepares them for passing to `combineReducers()`.
-The result is an object whose keys are the model names (provided by you as a `name` property on each model), and whose values are the reducers for each model.
+The result is a nested object whose keys are the model names (provided by you as a `name` property on each model), and whose values are the reducers for each model.